anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## CoAPS+JPY Scheme Registration {#jpyscheme}

     Scheme name: coaps+jpy
     Status: permanent
-    Applications/protocols that use this scheme name: Constrained BRSKI Join Proxy
+    Applications/protocols that use this scheme name: cBRSKI
     Contact: ANIMA WG
     Change controller: IESG
     References: [THIS RFC]
-    Scheme syntax: identical to coaps
+    Scheme syntax: identical to the "coaps" scheme Scheme semantics: The encapsulation mechanism described in
-    Scheme semantics: The encapsulation mechanism described in {{stateless-jpy}} is used with coaps.
+       {{stateless-jpy}} is used with coaps.
     Security considerations: The new encapsulation allows traffic to be returned to a calling node behind a proxy.
 The form of the encapsulation can include privacy and integrity protection under the control of the proxy system.

 ## Service name and port number registry {#dns-sd-spec}